-Note: Small Business Bank does require you to have a Social Security Number, so this option may not work for Non-US citizens.
+Note: Small Business Bank does require you to have a Social Security Number or EIN and a US state-issued ID or US passport , so this option will not work for Non-US citizens.
 To the best of our knowledge, Non-US citizens are required to be physically present when opening a bank account in the US.

 - Start the Bank Account Application